 John has a planning degree from Otago University’s School of Surveying and uses his experience in discussing clients’ proposals, listening to their ideas and determining their compliance with various local authorities’ (councils’) district plans.
 Various types of information and data are studied during this process including survey plans and aerial photos.
 He says, “We discuss the client’s options, outline the steps and costs involved, prepare a scheme plan and then a resource consent application which is lodged with the relevant council.”

-John keeps track of all the projects underway at any given time making sure they fit clients’ and councils’ requirements.
+John keeps track of resource consent underway at any given time making sure they fit clients’ and councils’ requirements.

 Aki has been with the team since 2011 and is the director of first impressions.
 She mans the front desk, fields calls and is Steve's assistant.
 Aki maintains the database and handles the accounts.
 Originally from Japan, Aki worked for a publishing company as a photographer, web designer and magazine editor before moving to New Zealand.